 Philip Rundle had many acquaintances, but no close friends were ever present in his home.
 His interests were collecting and acquiring silver, paintings, clocks, furniture and books and investing in the stock market.
 His regard for his fellow man and his family moderated somewhere between mockery and derision.
 His smug superiority and satisfaction in his own successes, wealth and trappings did not allow for close relationships with others.
 When he laughed he laughed alone, for no-one could understand what he had mumbled or why he was laughing.

 Val Rundle was not a cook, her idea of food in her kitchen came out of a can or the freezer section of the refrigerator.
 Philip’s diet was strictly meat and three vegetables.
 Philip bought a veal nut every Saturday morning from Hannan’s Butchery in Rose Bay and then had it sliced thinly.
-Val and Philip would then grill two slices of veal for their dinner each night, till it was browned and dry and serve it with tiny taters, carrots and peas out of Edgell tinned cans.
+Val and Philip would then grill two slices of veal for their dinner each night, till it was browned and dry and then served it with tiny taters, carrots and peas out of Edgell tinned cans.
 Sometimes as a treat, Val would open a can of Italian tomatoes.
 Other foods came from the freezer, where Val had a large supply of frozen beans and other mixed vegetables.
 For dessert Philip would have Special K with skim milk or low calorie ice-cream and tinned peaches.
 Philip would shop and stock and Val would cook.
 Geoff memorably explained to me that if he wanted a decent meal he would have to cook it himself.
 When we married, Geoff was by far the better and more experienced cook in the family.

 Philip’s only family relationship was a tenuous re-acquaintance with his elder brother, the well-known doctor and Emeritus Professor Francis Felix ‘Frank’ Rundle, after many decades of mutual estrangement.
 Frank’s two sons Julian and Patrick and wife Peggy were also drawn into this reunion and after Frank’s death in 1993 and Peggy’s in 2004, Julian and Patrick and their wives Jan and Meredith have remained close family friends with my husband Geoff, myself and our children Jeremy and Rowan.
 Geoff and I enjoyed travelling with Patrick Rundle to New York in June 1993 for the marriage of his brother Julian Francis Rundle to his American wife Jan Kristin Hoffbauer.